 US Horse Racing Tips: Best bets from Aqueduct on Thursday

-Excellent Timing should go close in this interesting Maiden Special Weight on the main track.
+Sam and Sy should go close in this $50k optional claimer on the main track.

-This colt created a favourable impression when finishing second to Horn Of Plenty at Belmont Park in October.
-He looked the likely winner inside the final furlong, but was caught close home by the determined winner.
-This experience will not be lost on him and should be a different proposition today.
-His work tab is stellar and the talented Joel Rosario rides back for connections.
-Anything around 3.02/1 will do.
+This colt finished second in a competitive allowance race at Churchill Downs last month.
+He put in some good work in the closing stages but could not get to grips with the impressive winner.
+This was a solid effort and should take another step forward.
+Trainer Brad Cox has had a fantastic season and trains the Kentucky Derby favourite Essential Quality for Godolphin.
+This is a competitive race so BSP is recommended.

-I am going to give Breithorn another chance in this $20k maiden claimer on the main track.
+Backsideofthemoon should make his presence felt in this $62.5k optional claimer on the main track.

-This colt finished a distant third to the smart Nashville at the Spa in September.
-He was bumped around at the start and subsequently lost a fair bit of ground.
-He plugged on for a place, but was beaten by a country mile.
-The winner has a Grade 1 entry in the Malibu at Santa Anita and looks something special.
-Trainer Linda Rice drops him aggressively, which is a positive move in my opinion.
-He has been working steadily over at the Belmont Training Track and looks ready to roll.
-I recommend backing him at around 3.259/4 on the exchange.
+This hard knocking gelding won a similar event over this course last month.
+He delivered a strong challenge inside the final furlong and got up close home to score by a neck.
+This eight-year-old retains his form well, and has been competitive in Stakes races in the past.
+Trainer Rudy Rodriguez has had a bright start to the meeting with a 19% strike rate.
+Rodriguez places his horses well and has found a good opportunity for him to record his sixth course win.
+BSP is recommended.

 New on Betting.Betfair – Betslip